Mysticism vs. Ignorance of Hard-Core Realism

 Let's say a few words about ignorance.
 In my vocabulary it doesn't mean anything downgrading, but, as the root of the Greek word suggests, it's denoting "not knowing".
 There is nothing embarrassing about it.
 For example, I am completely ignorant in computer science, and I could add several dozen fields and professions to my "lot of ignorance".

-Thus, this article is not about people being "foolish" about mysticism but being ignorant.
-They would only be foolish if they tried to criticize something which they are ignorant about.
-Trying to debunk it without first being able to grasp its meaning would be like barking at the moon for sake of barking.
+Thus, this article is not about people being ignorant about mysticism, but being foolish in their hard-core "realism"---quick to criticize something which they are ignorant about.
+Trying to debunk it without first being able to grasp its meaning would be like barking at the moon for sake of barking itself.

-Such foolish behavior was the main theme of my recent article as it was pertaining to people's futile protests against things in which they had no control whatsoever.
+Such foolish behavior was the main theme of my recent article as it was depicting people's futile protests against things in which they had no control whatsoever.
 It boils down to the same kind of barking at the moon as with barking at mysticism.

 I was pointing at people's most probable personality issues which are finding their energy discharging outlet in political arena.
 Just like with mysticism---where they don't know all angles and finesses of an out-of-box thinking technology---they don't have a clue about what is involved in running a government, with all its economic, political, and social aspects.